kalman2tas/BasicDemo/README.md

 # BasicDemo
-Contain basic functionalities to demonstrate the Salesforce platform
+Contains basic functionalities to demonstrate the Salesforce platform

+Use the ppt file for your reference before you start.

 Steps to use the package in a developer org.
 1. Sign up for a developer org: https://developer.salesforce.com/signup